wdalmut/tsp-genetic-algorithm-2/README.md

 to another one using a natural selection and recombination based on an incomplete travel solution (wrong...).

-In this proposal i try to solve using different complete solution sets and i try to optimize them using mutation and recombination effects for a fixed number of consecutive generations.
+In this proposal i try to solve the tsp using different sets of completed solutions and i try to optimize them using mutation and recombination effects for a fixed number of consecutive generations.

  * mutations and recombination occurs at 50% rate.
  * i don't select "individuals" (solutions) that are more probable to be an